 The reality is that they do not.
 Do not bother bringing photo albums or anything like that.
 You will spend the entirety of your hearing rifling through photos or notes from your kids.
 You will lose out on your only opportunity to provide evidence to this judgment as to why your child should not be removed from your home and your parental rights terminated.
 Instead of focusing on years-old photos, I recommend that you focus on the progress made in fulfilling your obligations under the service plan.
 Have you been sober for a year now?
 Have you attended anger management every week since your child has been removed from your home?
 Did you finally get around to fixing the leaky roof in your child’s bedroom?
 These are the facts that you should focus on.

 Otherwise, it is a good idea to bring something to occupy your time with.
-Like I mentioned earlier, you may end up spending some time waiting for your case to be called.
+As I mentioned earlier, you may end up spending some time waiting for your case to be called.
 A book is a great thing to bring.
 Magazines can be a distraction and are noisy so leave those at home.
 Before you assume that you can turn your phone to silent and watch videos, many judges do not allow persons in the court (other than attorneys) to have cell phones out when a court is in session.
 Your judge's bailiff will be roaming the gallery and looking for violators of this rule.
 The confiscation of cell phones is not unheard of.

 Finally- do not bring food to your hearing or trial.
 Water most likely will not be allowed to get past security.
-Firearms, even if you have a license to carry, need to remain at home as well.
+Firearms, even if they have a license to carry, need to remain at home as well.

 More frequently asked questions will be answered in tomorrow’s blog post.